sciZer0/7/v/README.md

 * when the list of all current Validators (possibly anonymous) are known (Solana's approach), and

-* when the list is limited to some number, and
+* when the list is limited to 100, and

 * when each Validator is added in the list by users (Voters) through democratic voting (Competitive Quadratic Voting), and